RubenAC1999/spring-demo/README.md

 ---

 ## Description
-Task Manager API built with Spring Boot following clean architecture and industry best practices.
+Company Management API built with Spring Boot following clean architecture and industry best practices.
 This project focuses on backend development concepts such security, persistence, testing and good API design.

 ---